 See our unit's label here.

-The Brother MFC-L2820DW is an excellent all-in-one monochrome laser printer.
+The Brother MFC-L2820DW is an excellent all-in-one monochrome laser printer that's best suited for small office use.
 It stands out for its sturdy build, outstanding print quality, fast printing speed, and low cost-per-print.
-The lack of duplex scanning might be problematic for some offices, though you can get a variant that supports it.
+Its ADF-equipped scanner produces detailed scans, though it's on the slower side for processing documents.
+Also, the lack of duplex scanning might be limiting for some offices, though you can get a variant that supports it.

 See our recommendations for the best laser printers, the best office printers, and the best black and white printers.